 Opening times MON–FRI: 5pm-11pm SAT: 1pm-11pm SUN: closed

 It seems this city can never get enough pizzerias.
 Keeping things simple, one of the newest ones have opened up in Yppenplatz.
 Sofi Vera claims to be serving up some of the best Napolitana pizza in the city.
 Sofi Vera spreads itself out with a huge al fresco garden at the atmospheric Yppenplatz, while the smell of the pizzas in the oven also lets everybody know of the new Italian’s presence.
 The pizzas have all the traditional toppings, and sport the thick crust and thin, floppy base of a true Napolitana pizza.
 In the menu, there’s a large variety of pizzas – both classic and a full page of original gourmet creations.
 The service counter is an eye-popper with its cover of colourful tiles, and the garden is big and beautiful.

-This is the something else, the insider tip kind of place of Yppenplatz.
-The little open air Beisl/ Gasthaus – opposite to the hip cafe strip on the market side – is easy to recognise by the 3 beer bench and wooden table setups that make up this timeless Carinthian eatery.
-Everything Carinthian is served up here (including the charm) – some unheard-of type of craft beer, spritzers made from wine from the region, a great Jauseteller (plate of Austrian-style antipasto) including cold cuts (traditional ham, sausages and cheese from the region), and some mean Kasnudln (typical Carinthian cheese filled pasta) to enjoy with your beer.
+This is the something else place of Yppenplatz.
+The little open air Beisl/ Gasthaus – opposite to the hip cafe strip on the market side – is easy to recognise its wooden beer bench and table setup that make up this timeless Carinthian eatery.
+All things Carinthian are served up here – some unheard-of type of craft beer, spritzers made from wine from the region, a great Jauseteller (plate of Austrian-style antipasto) including cold cuts (traditional ham, sausages and cheese from the region), and some mean Kasnudln (typical Carinthian cheese filled pasta) to enjoy with your beer.
 It’s also the kind of place where middle-aged, old-school rocker looking types, enjoy their daytime binge-drinking, but, to be quite honest, doesn’t this describe all of us deep down?